 - element modified.

-Clicking on the control in the tile will expand this diffing section to present the affected elements by name.
+Clicking on the tile will expand this diffing section to present the affected elements by name.

 Click the control at the tile's top-right corner to access a menu with the following commands:

 - Open Snapshot - use this command to download and then open that specific revision of the project (in the Projects panel).
 The project name will include the date and time at which that revision of the project was committed.
 Note that this revision is Read-only; you can view, but not edit it in any way.